Choupo-Moting strike not enough as Bayern Munich lose against Paris Saint-Germain | Goal.com

 Thomas Mueller then levelled proceedings for the Allianz Arena’s outfit in a similar manner with Choupo-Moting.

-Bayern Munich made several efforts to try and avoid defeat at home but Mbappe scored a 68thh-minute effort after benefitting from Angel Di Maria’s assist to ensure his side secure victory.
+Bayern Munich made several efforts to try and avoid defeat at home but Mbappe scored a 68th-minute effort after benefitting from Angel Di Maria’s assist to ensure his side secure victory.

 The Cameroon attacker featured for the duration of the game, struck five shots, made three key passes and had 24 touches on the ball as part of his contribution in the encounter.